tysker/Datamatiker3Semester.io/mavenguide.md

 _java -cp target/my-app-1.0-SNAPSHOT.jar com.mycompany.app.App_

+**Clean Project**

+This command will clean the project, copy dependencies, and package the project (executing all phases up to package, of course).

+_mvn clean dependency:copy-dependencies package_

+**Generating Site**

+This phase generates a site based upon information on the project's pom.
+You can look at the documentation generated under target/site.

+_mvn site_

 **Maven Phases**
 * **validate:** validate the project is correct and all necessary information is available
 * **compile:** compile the source code of the project